Do Make It Social

-Then, add a social media link so they can Twitter Follow or Facebook Share in a click.
+Then, add a social media icon so they can Twitter Follow or Facebook Share in a click.
 Unilever added a Follow link and went from 40,000 Followers to 235,000 in just 10 months – for free.

 Don't Do It Yourself

 The number one biggest mistake on signatures is inconsistency across the company because each employee has made his own.
 One might have a logo from 1994; the next might be using a logo that’s 1,013 pixels wide – beside a misspelled address.

 Use the same email signature template across your company.
 Make sure every signature matches a professional, stylish format that you've approved.

 It sounds vague but keep it in your mind – it's a signature, not a word document, not a web page and not an image on its own.
 If you know HTML, code it accordingly – avoid some of the pitfalls we'll detail further on.

 If you don’t know HTML, don’t use Microsoft Word or Outlook to draw your template.
 They’ll format it in their own way: any other program (or another version of that same program) may interpret the layout differently and display it incorrectly.

 Whether it's Outlook's Preview Pane before you open a message or the window after you double-click on it, very wide signatures will not render well.

 The industry standard is about 650 pixels – we'd even say that a signature should go a little thinner, at 600px, to make sure nothing gets lopped off the edge.

 For all your layout needs, turn to tables.
 Remember, you can simply leave the borders transparent if you don't want to see a grid – we're just talking about using them to place each part of your design.